Comparing New Fortress Energy (NFE) & The Competition

 |2.19

-New Fortress Energy presently has a consensus price target of $29.86, indicating a potential downside of 44.34%.
-As a group, “Natural gas distribution” companies have a potential upside of 19.23%.
+New Fortress Energy presently has a consensus price target of $29.86, suggesting a potential downside of 40.98%.
+As a group, “Natural gas distribution” companies have a potential upside of 18.81%.
 Given New Fortress Energy’s rivals higher possible upside, analysts clearly believe New Fortress Energy has less favorable growth aspects than its rivals.

 Summary